Skip to content

 Only drinking mezcal in tourist bars

 The mezcal sold in airport-facing bars is often industrial or overpriced.
-The real experience is at a palenque (distillery) in Santiago Matatlán or with a guide like Alvin Starkman who introduces you to producers making 50–200 litre batches.
-A $25 bottle bought direct from a producer beats a $80 bar pour.
+The real experience is at a palenque (distillery) in Santiago Matatlán or with a knowledgeable guide.
+A $25 bottle bought direct from a producer in Matatlán beats an $80 bar pour.
+Visit In Situ or El Destilado in the city for curated, single-village expressions.

 🍫